 Crow’s Hall is blessed with a position of some flexibility.
 Our business is mainly agriculture – if you came to our recent open day, you will have seen the enormous grain sacks overwintering in our great barn – so while food is required, we will still be in business!

-For couples booked for their Suffolk barn wedding at Crow’s Hall Debenham this year, we are carrying the booking forward to 2021 at the same fee plus the VAT or, for those who wish to have a complete rethink, we are returning their deposit in full.
+For couples booked for their Suffolk barn wedding at Crow’s Hall Debenham this year, we are carrying the booking forward to 2021 at the same fee or, for those who wish to have a complete rethink, we are returning their deposit in full.

 Couples sharing wedding celebrations at Crow’s Hall hold their wedding ceremony in another venue of their choice.
 We are recommending that they rebook their church or legal ceremonies sooner rather than later too.